burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Template Syntax Remarks

-Starting from C++11, it is not necessary during instantiating a template, to write a space in the right shift operator `>>` when it's used during template instantiation.
+Starting from C++11, it is not necessary during instantiating a template to write a space in the right shift operator `>>` when it's used during template instantiation.
 In the rare cases when you need to specify an integral type in a template parameter and wish to perform right-shift `>>`, you should enclose the expression in parentheses starting from C++11.
 Example of using `>>`:
 ```cpp
 template <class T, int size>
 class AA {